gregreindel/llm-exe/docs/llm/index.md

 - Use different LLM's with different configurations for different functions.
 - Streaming coming soon.

-Currently, the only supported LLM is OpenAI, but more can and will be added.

 Note: You can use and call methods on LLM's directly, but they are usually passed to an LLM executor and then called internally.

 ## BaseLlm